Children and Nature – Organisations

 There are a growing number of organisations around the world which encourage children to spend more time outside interacting with nature.
 Some, like Scouts and Girl Guides, are well known around the world and have been around for many years.
 Others, such as Nature Play, have been formed in more recent times specifically to address the problem of children spending less time outdoors than previous generations.
 Some organisations have a strong focus on education for environmental sustainability and conservation.
 The following links will take you to these organisations who believe in strengthening the connections between children and nature.

-Benefits of Nature – Research Papers & Books
+Health Benefits of Nature – Research Papers & Books

 Other Cool Nature Art and Craft Sites